thiagobarbosa/thiagobarbosa/README.md

 ## Hello!

 Welcome to my GitHub profile.
-I'm Thiago Barbosa, a software engineer from Brazil living in **Stockholm, Sweden**.
+I'm Thiago Barbosa, a computer scientist from Brazil living in **Stockholm, Sweden**.

 ### Current work